GA4 Add to Wishlist Event on Shopify

 Here are the parameters for the Shopify add to wishlist event in GA4:

-item_id The ID of the product that was added to the wishlist.
-(Required)
+1. item_id (Required): The unique ID of the product added to the wishlist.

-item_name The name of the product that was added to the wishlist.
-(Required)
+2. item_name (Required): The name of the product that was added to the wishlist.

-coupon The coupon code that was used to add the product to the wishlist.
-(Optional)
+3. coupon (Optional): The coupon code, if any, used when adding the product to the wishlist.

-price The price of the product that was added to the wishlist.
-(Optional)
+4. price (Optional): The price of the product at the time it was added to the wishlist.

-quantity The quantity of the product that was added to the wishlist.
-(Optional)
+5. quantity (Optional): The number of units of the product added to the wishlist.

-item_list_id The ID of the wishlist that the product was added to.
-(Optional)
+6. item_list_id (Optional): The unique ID of the wishlist to which the product was added.

-item_list_name The name of the wishlist that the product was added to.
-(Optional)
+7. item_list_name (Optional): The name of the wishlist where the product was saved.

 Which GA4 Reports Cover Add to Wishlist Event for Shopify?